 - Awnings Projection

-- Fabric and color
+- Fabric and Color

 - Installation Awnings

 Their simple mission is to provide awnings at very affordable prices.
 They can pass substantial savings onto customers since they work in such a high volume.
-Although it may seem that with this approach your design choices may be limited, they offer a reasonable selection of fabric color choices.
-If your goal is to install a quality awning that is easy to use at an affordable price, Sunsetter is a good option.
+Although it may seem that with this approach, your design choices may be limited, they offer a reasonable selection of fabric color choices.
+If you want to install a quality awning that is easy to use at an affordable price, Sunsetter is a good option.
 Some (a small percentage) of Sunsetter awning user reviews are positive, but only a few.

 Sunesta has been in business for over thirty years and claims they were the first North American manufacturing company to offer a line of ready-to-install retractable awnings.
-In that time they have expanded their production facilities extensively to meet their ever-growing customer demand.
+In that time, they have expanded their production facilities extensively to meet their ever-growing customer demand.

 Width of Sunesta and Sunsetter Awnings